Shot blasting removes mill scale for steel.

 Awlcraft 2000 is also available in a range of metallic colours

-Both of the above two pack systems are more commonly applied to Sunseeker and Princess super yachts giving you an excellent paint finish, not generally found on steel boats, making sure your boat is the envy of your friends.
+Both of the above two pack systems are more commonly applied to Sunseeker and Princess super yachts giving you an excellent paint finish, making sure your boat is the envy of your friends.